-This nearshore sensor (PP05) is located approximately 100 meters offshore of Waiʻalae Beach Park in Kāhala along the west side of Maunalua Bay on the South Shore of Oʻahu in the State of Hawaiʻi.
-The sensor package is mounted to the sea floor at approximately 1.5 meters depth.
-Data are recorded every 4 minutes.
+This nearshore sensor (nss_wqspp_005) operated for nearly a year and a half between September 14, 2018 and January 31, 2020.
+It was located approximately 100 meters offshore of Waiʻalae Beach Park in Kāhala along the west side of Maunalua Bay on the South Shore of Oʻahu in the State of Hawaiʻi.
+The sensor package was mounted to the sea floor at approximately 1.5 meters depth.
+Data were recorded every 4 minutes.

 The PacIOOS Water Quality Sensor Partnership Program (WQSPP) supports scientists and natural resource managers to collect water quality data in order to inform research, conservation, planning, and resource management projects in the U.S. Insular Pacific region.
 Comprised of a network of “roving” water quality nearshore sensors, the WQSPP provides participating partners with sensors, data management, and technical capacity-building to allow for robust data collection.

 As part of the WQSPP, Mālama Maunalua was awarded a PacIOOS nearshore sensor to enhance water quality monitoring efforts in Maunalua Bay.
 Mālama Maunalua is a community-based, non-profit stewardship organization committed to conserving and restoring a healthy and productive Maunalua Bay.
-The sensor collects critical parameters at Waiʻalae Stream mouth and stormwater outlet to assess sediment loads and water input.
-The data help to inform ongoing work at Pāiko Restoration Area, which is adversely impacted by invasive algae.
-The sensor also complements the existing PacIOOS sensor on the eastern side of Maunalua Bay (NS10) to improve the understanding of bay-wide, land-based inputs.
+The sensor collected critical parameters at Waiʻalae Stream mouth and stormwater outlet to assess sediment loads and water input.
+The data helped to inform ongoing work at Pāiko Restoration Area, which is adversely impacted by invasive algae.
+The sensor also complemented the existing PacIOOS sensor on the eastern side of Maunalua Bay (NSS-010) to improve the understanding of bay-wide, land-based inputs.
 Owned and maintained by PacIOOS under the supervision of Dr. Margaret McManus and lab.